 Is therapy right for me?

 Seeking out therapy is an individual choice.
 There are many reasons why people come to therapy.
 Sometimes it is to deal with long-standing issues or problems with anxiety or depression.
-Other times it is in response to unexpected changes in one’s life such as a divorce, death of a loved one, or a work transition.
+Other times it is in response to unexpected changes in one’s life, such as a divorce, the death of a loved one, or a work transition.
 Many seek the advice of a counselor as they pursue their own personal exploration and growth.

 Working with a therapist can help provide insight, support, and new strategies for all types of life challenges.
 Therapy can help address many issues, such as anxiety, depression, conflict, grief, stress management, body-image issues, and general life transitions.

 Therapy is right for anyone interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working towards change in their lives.

-Do I need counseling?
+Do I need therapy?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties, there’s nothing wrong with seeking extra support when you need it.
 In fact, therapy is for people with enough self-awareness to realize they need a helping hand, which is something to be admired.
 You are taking responsibility by accepting where you’re at in life and committing to change the situation by seeking therapy.

 Therapy facilitates long-lasting benefits and support, providing the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.

 How can therapy help me?

 Therapists can provide support, problem-solving skills, and positive coping strategies for depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.

-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+Many people also find that counselors can be a tremendous asset in managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.